valentina-maggio/word-guessing-game/README.md

 ## Description

 This is a simple hangman game for two players built in Java.
+The players have 10 attempts each.
+The game ends when one player either wins or looses.
 The game runs on the Command Line.

 ## Instructions to run the program